cavcrosby/styleguides/docs/shellguide.md

 Every file must have a top-level comment including a brief overview of its contents. \*.conf, \*.cfg, \*.env (or any other named variant, e.g.
-*.test_env) files should also contain this header, just without the shabang line.
+*.test_env), and shell related dotfiles should also contain this header, just without the shabang line.

 Example: